muness/muness.github.io/_posts/2023-09-26-planning-not-plans.md

 **Criteria**:

-- Don't just list tasks completed; note the impact they had..
+- Don't just list tasks completed; note the impact they had.
 Instead of "I did hard things X, Y and Z" describe what the increased revenue, improved roadmap, better user experience, opportunities, capabilities or cost cutting your work facilitated.

 **Tips:**